AndyFerns/vscode-dir-builder/README.md

-# vscode-dir-builder
+# Create Directory Structure

-**vscode-dir-builder** is a Visual Studio Code extension that allows you to generate complex directory and file structures by simply pasting a directory tree in text format.
+**Create Directory Structure** is a Visual Studio Code extension that allows you to generate complex directory and file structures by simply pasting a directory tree in text format.
 It's perfect for scaffolding projects quickly and visually.
 Its also useful for DIRECTLY copy-pasting directory structures provided by LLMs and creating the files and folders automatically, saving precious time!

 ![Preview](assets/Project%20Demo%20GIF.gif)